 - Step 1 choose a file based template or a mixed template: In order to use the Java Applet Dropper or Exploiter you should pick a file based or mixed scenario type (if you choose a mixed scenario the applet will only be placed automatically on the second page like account.html; it won't work in a mixed scenario with just one webpage).
 This allows you to download and run any code that is compiled on LUCY using the Java Dropper.
 Please use the file based attack tutorial to create your campaign. - Step 2 -Select the appropriate file type within the scenario settings.
-"Tunnel Executable" is the java dropper and "java applet" is the applet that gathers system information:

-2024/05/24 10:15 3/6 Background Info
+2024/04/28 21:30 3/5 Background Info